One-Off Tasks #

 setops -p <PROJECT> -s <STAGE> --app <APPNAME> task:stop ID

 Interactive One-Off Tasks allow you to debug your application on SetOps, for example with a REPL console.
-SetOps native support for this feature is currently experimental.
-We still recommend using tmate to connect to one-off tasks started with the SetOps CLI, which is outlined in this section.
-Refer to native interactive one-off-tasks for the experimental but native method.
+SetOps provides a native support for this feature, but you may still use tmate to connect to one-off tasks started with the SetOps CLI, which is outlined in this section.
+Refer to native interactive one-off-tasks for the native method.

 Setup your app image #